An enquiry | Contents

 I asked the Santa Monica Police Department about Lt Miehle’s ‘statement’.
 They said they had no record of the incident or of any statement made; and that Miehle had retired.
 I asked retired Capt Miele about his statement.
 He hasn’t replied.

-Browne’s reply to Hannah’s uncle; a deal made?
+US letter 3: Browne’s reply to Hannah’s uncle; a deal made?

-Browne agreed that they were no longer friends.
-He said that Wexler hadn’t allowed him to explain what happened, but had joined the attack on his reputation and character in which many untrue things were said, some of which Wexler must have known were untrue; and that Wexler had added his own incorrect and damning assumptions.
+Browne agreed they were no longer friends.
+He said Wexler hadn’t allowed him to explain what happened, but had joined the attack on his reputation and character in which many untrue things were said, some of which Wexler must have known were untrue; and that Wexler had added his own incorrect and damning assumptions.

-Browne said that Hannah’s decision not to press charges was not taken out of generosity but for her own reasons.
-It meant that he’d been subject to trial by media, ‘where anything can be said and nothing has to be proven’.
+Browne said Hannah’s decision not to press charges was not taken out of generosity but for her own reasons.
+It meant he’d been subject to trial by media, ‘where anything can be said and nothing has to be proven’.

 Browne, addressing Wexler, wrote:

 - ‘I suggest that you allow me to describe Daryl’s actions to you and then judge for yourself as to how those injuries may have occurred.
 I repeat: I did not beat her.
 I have no desire to expose Daryl to public scrutiny in this matter.
 I have avoided describing her actions or characterizing her behavior so far.
 It has been hard.
 I would have preferred to talk to you a year ago.
 Basically, I believe that Daryl has a right to the support and belief of her family and friends.
 However, you leave me no choice but to respond to your public accusations.’

 Haskell Wexler died in 2015.